Cybervate/embedded_chess/README.md

 >Chess Unavailable</iframe>
 ```

-You can edit this width & height, but make sure they are the same
+You can edit the width & height, but make sure they are the same